Wander Labs

 What happens if I go inactive? +

-If you go quiet for a long stretch without flagging it, your thread is archived and the project is considered closed, and you’d sit out rejoining for the year.
+If you go quiet for a long stretch without flagging it, your thread is archived and the Quest is considered closed, and you’d sit out rejoining for the year.
 Many start, most stall, a few ship.
 Closing dead threads is what protects the program for the people actually showing up.

 Is there a cohort or a fixed start date? +